 The global colors options can be found in Customizer → General Options → Colors.
-From here you can change the color palette of your website, the base font color, content elements color and more.

-Color 4 – headings, subheadings and titles
+Color 4 – colour used for headings, subheadings and titles

-Color 5 – borders color
+Color 5 – colour used for borders

-Color 7 – site background color
+Color 7 – colour used for the site’s background

-Link Color – this option sets the link initial color and hover color.
+Links – this option sets the link initial color and hover color.

 Text Selection – applies styles to the part of a document that has been highlighted by the user (such as clicking and dragging the mouse across text).